 Northeastern's 2016 D'Amore-McKim School of Business graduate commencement was held on Thursday, Sept.
 1, 2016 in Matthews Arena conferring over 300 degrees.
 Student speaker Yuliya Bass, MBA'16, encouraged her fellow graduates to hold onto their curiosity, their drive to change the world and the memories of their days spent at D'Amore-McKim, whether in the class, on corporate residency or time spent with friends.
-Bass was a Finance Track student.
+Bass was a Finance concentration student.

 The following is her speech in its entirety